 Bettiga shows his personal position on the two approaches, describing what he sees as flaws in the second position.
 He maintains that the second position somewhat reflects a military goal approach, an acceptable loss for the achievement of a strategic goal, thus not new, but even given this rather brutal description he argues that the positions and choices are not as clear as they first appear.

 The Foundation’s Foreign Scientific Correspondent Jonathan Hankins posted two responses to Bettiga’s call for discussion.
 Hankins, who is a British/Italian citizen currently posted in the Netherlands, looks at the public declarations made in the name of the two governments.
-In his first response, Hankins describes how Dutch politicians state that the strategy followed aims to limit economic damage as much as possible, while keeping the infection rate and associated hospital visits under saturation level.
+In his first response9, Hankins describes how Dutch politicians state that the strategy followed aims to limit economic damage as much as possible, while keeping the infection rate and associated hospital visits under saturation level.
 The concept of acceptable loss does not therefore relate to people, but the economy, the argument is that if the plan works, damage to both the population and the economy will be minimized.
 The author then briefly compares the UK government’s approach.

-In a further response Hankins addresses the problem of the distribution of scarce resources in a pandemic, in which he explains the situation in the Netherlands (relatively few IC beds per head of population) and the ‘quality of life’ justification for such a chosen infrastructural path.
+In a further response10 Hankins addresses the problem of the distribution of scarce resources in a pandemic, in which he explains the situation in the Netherlands (relatively few IC beds per head of population) and the ‘quality of life’ justification for such a chosen infrastructural path.
 He compares the situation with those in Germany and Italy (higher level of IC beds) and the underlying principles that support these choices, before questioning how these different positions are perceived and reported in the respective national press.

-Gabriele Giacomini joins the debate (in Italiano), comparing the approach taken in China with that in Europe.
+Gabriele Giacomini joins the debate (in Italiano11), comparing the approach taken in China with that in Europe.
 He argues that the democratic approach faces a series of problems related to the implementation of restrictions and a state of emergency, not least brought by the fact that the process is based upon convincing a population that the actions are to be taken in their best interest (so cannot be preventative, but only reactionary).
 The author then raises the issue of pluralism, not only in politics but also in science, before concluding with a critique of individualism and calling for collaboration and unity in the face of crisis.

 Collaboration during COVID-19 | Bottom-up and open-source initiatives

-The Foundation’s own Anna Pellizzone opened a further channel to debate as she published a call for readers to participate in researchand the promotion of bottom-up and collaborative innovation strategies aimed at responding to the COVID-19 health emergency (also in Italiano).
+The Foundation’s own Anna Pellizzone opened a further channel to debate as she published a call for readers to participate in researchand the promotion of bottom-up and collaborative innovation strategies aimed at responding to the COVID-19 health emergency 12 (also in Italiano13).
 A host of interesting and innovative projects came to light, involving 3D printing, self-check platforms, communal mask design and production.
 Other approaches described in her publication include the use of Foldit as a research tool as well as other examples of several companies and academics working for the good of the health system.

 Flash Recommendations on the COVID-19 Emergency